-In today’s world, social media is not only for young adults, in fact, people regardless of the age are actively involved in social media, especially Facebook.
+In today’s world, social media is not only for young adults; in fact, people regardless of the age are actively involved in social media, especially Facebook.
 Social media can give a lot of impacts on older adults as they are also staying connected with their friends, families and colleagues on social media and becoming active Internet users.
-Aside from personal uses, the social media for marketing through social media for example; instagram social media marketing is used within e-commerce businesses around the world.
+Aside from personal uses, the social media for marketing through social media for example; social media marketing services are used within e-commerce businesses around the world, even countries like Malaysia.

 Social media has rapidly become one of the most popular and effective ways of communication.